tyleretters/lordsofthepit.com/_posts/2022-02-01-middleschoolmaraudersthereturn.md

 ![Standings](/assets/images/marauders2022-01-29/standings.jfif)

-The remainder of the field saw a plethora of ill MS technology: newcomer Ben Jones wielded a sharp monoblack Rack deck, Lord Andy MacDougall herded squirrels via Enchantress, Lord Greg Kotscharjan ran with Esper Wizards (all Japanese for maximum angle-shooting) and Lord Baran unleashed a Draco/Erratic Explosion combo.
+The remaining field saw a plethora of MS technology as ill & spicy as DMen's Mother Clucker chicken: newcomer Ben Jones wielded a sharp monoblack Rack deck, Lord Andy MacDougall herded squirrels via Enchantress, Lord Greg Kotscharjan ran with Esper Wizards (all Japanese for maximum angle-shooting) and Lord Baran unleashed a Draco/Erratic Explosion combo.
 While multiple iterations of Tax/Rack circulated the room, we kept the durdling to a minimum.

 With Middle School Marauders now successfully relaunched, the Lords look to ride out the mid-winter doldrums and await further misadventure in 2022…